godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-4.md

 C# received several fixes and usability improvements in this development release.
 Among them are [GH-87890](https://github.com/godotengine/godot/pull/87890) which improves the handling of C# generic types.
 With this base scripts are shown in the "Add Node" and "Create Resource" dialogs even when they are generic types.
 Between [GH-88469](https://github.com/godotengine/godot/pull/88469) and [GH-88570](https://github.com/godotengine/godot/pull/88570) there has been a lot of cleanup of diagnostic rules and warnings resulting in a much smoother experience.

 As a temporary workaround, we have disabled the ability to generate a signal callback in C# from the editor ([GH-87952](https://github.com/godotengine/godot/pull/87952)).
-This feature has long been broken for C# and has led to a lof of confusion.
+This feature has long been broken for C# and has led to a lot of confusion.
 We will re-enable this once we have it working reliably (including for external editors).

 ### Fixes for invalid/corrupt scenes